Veejay/elfs/README.markdown

 A FUSE filesystem on top of ELF files!

-This tool is mostly for educational purposes, it allows to easily visualize the structure of an ELF object.
+This tool is mostly for educational purposes and allows the user to easily visualize the structure of an ELF object.

 0. INSTALLATION
 ===============